top of page

 War Declaration

-This mock for New World provided me the opportunity to redesign the user flow for declaring war between two Companies for the claiming of a territory.
+My responsibility was to examine and redesign the user flow of declaring war between two Companies claiming a territory.

-The original flow contained all of the necessary information but required five stages of screens to complete the process of declaration.
-My primary goal was to reduce the number of steps, while retaining all the important war information one would need, like the cost to declare and when/where the war would take place.
+The original flow contained all of the necessary information but required five stages of screens to complete the process of declaring war.

 Declare War -> About War -> Siege Window -> Siege Tier -> Confirm Payment -> War Declared

-After declaring, you'd then be exited from the flow and have to return to the map to reach the 'Manage Army' button where you would assign members to different groups for combat.
+After declaring, you'd be kicked from the flow and placed back in the game world, where you would then have to return to the map to reach the 'Manage Army' button where you assign members to different groups for combat.

 War Declaration Flow